mehedizamanhimel/ApiAutomationRest/README.md

 - Results are showing in consoles.
 - Extent reports will be found in project>test-output>testReport.html.
 Open it on any browser for full detail report.

-Running the project via CircleCI
-1. Go to CircleCI product page for this project ("https://app.circleci.com/pipelines/github/mehedizamanhimel/ApiAutomationFreeNow)
-2. Run or rerun the workflow
-3.